LAST UPDATED: JULY 31, 2017

 Be proud of your smile.
 It may not be easy to achieve the perfect smile, but it will be worth all of the work that you put into it.
 Children and adults can benefit from improved smiles and better oral health when orthodontic devices are used to correct misaligned teeth.
 An orthodontic consultation can determine what types of appliances will work best for your specific situation.
 Yet it does not matter whether you wear expanders, traditional braces, Invisalign, or other equipment, the common guideline is that you need to take extra special care of your teeth during orthodontic treatment.

-The Best Ways to Take Care of Your Teeth
+What Is The Best Ways to Take Care of Your Teeth?

 Your mouth may feel different when you have any orthodontic appliance installed.
 There may even be times when your jaw, teeth, or gums feel sore, and you may want to neglect your routine oral hygiene, but this is not recommended.
 Some of the positive steps you can take to care for your mouth include: